 It's a funny thing about philosophy majors - none of them knew they wanted to major in it when they were kids.
 The reason is actually quite simple: With a few possible exceptions somewhere, none of them even knew what philosophy was when they were growing up.
 Even after graduating, many are hard-pressed to give you a good definition; because philosophers themselves argue about it until they're blue in the face (and I exaggerate only slightly).
 As kids, their confusion about it must be even greater.

-Comments on the barriers to the successful teaching of philosophy
+Barriers to the successful teaching of philosophy

 Elementary and secondary schools don't really teach philosophy, and so the critical first class usually doesn't come until college.
 Perhaps K-12 students aren't ready to take a class in it, or perhaps the school system just isn't able to teach it competently; but for whatever reason, virtually no one enters college knowing they want to study philosophy.
 Some have even been counseled against it by parents worried about their children "falling away from the faith" - which does really happen sometimes, but whose extent is (perhaps unintentionally) exaggerated by philosophy's critics, some of whom have been raised with a profound fear of opposing ideas.
 (An unfortunate thing, even when those opposing ideas are as bad as those spouted by mainstream philosophy professors - mainstream by philosophy's standards, at any rate.)
 I may be old-fashioned, but I think bad ideas should be confronted and not hidden from - retreat sends a bad message to the uncommitted middle.